Red

 Red's Story

-Red is an incredibly handsome guy.
-He came to AAE from another rescue after spending several months at the Monty Roberts International Learning Center (MRILC) where he participated as a project horse during MRILC courses.
-He was untouchable when he arrived, and took tremendous time overcoming fear and accepting humans.
-He was socialized, learned basic groundwork and long-lining, and he was introduced to a saddle (no rider).
+Many of you may remember the incredibly handsome Red.
+Red originally came to AAE way back in the summer of 2015.
+He came from another rescue after spending several months at the Monty Roberts International Learning Center (MRILC) where he participated as a project horse during MRILC courses.
+He was completely untouchable when he arrived, and it took tremendous time for him to overcome fear and accept a simple touch by a human.
+Red has some deep-seated mistrust of humans, and he really didn't want to be in a world with humans.
+With an immense amount of work, he tried hard to understand.
+He learned basic groundwork and long-lining, and he was introduced to a saddle (no rider).
+Red came to AAE when the owner of the rescue he was with passed away.

-Red returned to AAE the beginning of January 2018.
-His vet care was updated including dental and hoof care, vaccines, and deworming.
-Not long after returning to AAE, Red suffered a pasture injury.
-Veterinary exam indicated he ruptured his peroneus tertius muscle.
+Red had regressed, and much of the progress he'd made was gone.
+None of Red's vet care had been maintained, so all was updated again including dental and hoof care, vaccines, and deworming, and he got a microchip, too.
+Back at AAE for only about a month, Red suffered a traumatic pasture accident rupturing his peroneus teritius tendon.
 This usually happens when the hock is hyperextended, likely in a quick turn or change of direction.
 Thankfully, it was a soft tissue injury, and not the ghastly fracture it appeared to be.
-Red was on stall rest for more than a year, and so far, all signs with re-evaluation are that he healed well.
-Studies show a good percentage of horses recover to the same level of exercise, so we're hoping for the best.
-So far he appears to be back to his normal!
+Red was on stall rest for more than a year and appears to have heal well.
+Research shows a good percentage of horses recover to the same level of exercise, and he appears to be back to his normal!

 Red is current with dental and hoof care, vaccines, and deworming, and he has a microchip.

-Red returned to AAE the beginning of January 2018.
-His vet care was updated including dental and hoof care, vaccines, and deworming.
-Not long after returning to AAE, Red suffered a pasture injury.
-Veterinary exam indicated he ruptured his peroneus tertius muscle.
+Red had regressed, and much of the progress he'd made was gone.
+None of Red's vet care had been maintained, so all was updated again including dental and hoof care, vaccines, and deworming, and he got a microchip, too.
+Back at AAE for only about a month, Red suffered a traumatic pasture accident rupturing his peroneus teritius tendon.
 This usually happens when the hock is hyperextended, likely in a quick turn or change of direction.
 Thankfully, it was a soft tissue injury, and not the ghastly fracture it appeared to be.
-Red was on stall rest for more than a year, and so far, all signs with re-evaluation are that he healed well.
-Studies show a good percentage of horses recover to the same level of exercise, so we're hoping for the best.
-So far he appears to be back to his normal!
+Red was on stall rest for more than a year and appears to have heal well.
+Research shows a good percentage of horses recover to the same level of exercise, and he appears to be back to his normal!

 Red is current with dental and hoof care, vaccines, and deworming, and he has a microchip.